Hail Rani Sati dadi

 Further more, there is a 400 years old temple in Jhunjhunu, Rajasthan, India dedicated to Rani Sati dadi.

 Also, this temple is an indication to feminine bravery and spirit which certainly captures the attention of all the devotees.
-It is also famous for its magnificence and extraordinary paintings.
+Furthermore, it is also famous for its magnificence and extraordinary paintings.
 It is also part of one of the oldest presented Indian pilgrimages.

 Although Rani Sati temple has no painting or idol.
 As shown in image, instead it has trishul (trident), a red bindi, two big eyes, a big nose pin, bangles and a red chunri.
 Apparently, devotees worship trishul as it is a sign of strength and bravery, a part of divine power.
 Also, this portrait of Rani Sati Dadi is located at the main Mandap of the temple.
 This beautiful temple is made up of white marble with colorful paintings on walls and ceiling.